hanuka24/ActMonitoringLocalizationApp/README.md

     - max (Max of quadratic sum of all axes)
     - (fft)
     The current window size is 60 samples.
-3. Monitoring activity: At pressing "Start monitoring", one cycle (60 samples) of activity monitoring is executed.
+*´- Monitoring activity: At pressing "Start monitoring", one cycle (60 samples) of activity monitoring is executed.
-   Current Trainingsset (only 36 samples) gives an accuracy of 75%, but offline computation with more raw data samples gives an accuracy of 95%.
+   Current Trainingsset (only 36 samples) gives an accuracy of 80%, but offline computation with more raw data samples gives an accuracy of 95%.
 Continouts monitoring is also possible by ticking the "Continous monitoring" check-box.

-### TODO
+### Localization
-- Record trainingset for accuary > 90%
-- Error handling; App closes handling etc. (App fixed to portrait mode, no need for landscape)
-- Improvement of classification: linearization/interpolating?
-#### Nice to have:
+#### Status
-- Scope of current accelerometer data
-- Polishing (pictures etc.)
-- Maybe we implement user defined activities
+- Indoor localization works quite well, with limitations due to inaccurate orientation sensing.

+## Report
+The report can be found as .tex or .pdf file in the Report folder and contains information about both tasks (activity monitoring and localization)

+## KNN
+In the KNN folder, a python script for offline activity classification can be found.

-## Localization
+## Data
-### Status
-Particle filter implemented
-### TODO
-- Variable naming
-- Polishing (remove Set orientation, add arrow, rename add particle etc)
-- getter/setter instead of public members?
-- positioning?
+Contains a few sets of trainingsdata for activity monitoring